Making your Application

 - An interview with a member of the teaching staff

-- An informal meeting with a member of staff from the Academic Skills Centre and/or Health & Wellbeing Team if you have disclosed a disability, medical condition or learning requirement on your application form, to:
+- An informal meeting with a member of staff from the Centre for Academic Skills and English (CASE) and/or Health & Wellbeing Team if you have disclosed a disability, medical condition or learning requirement on your application form, to:

 - Discuss how UCB can support your learning and/or mental health needs